National Portrait Gallery | Washington, D.C.

 The National Portrait Gallery in Washington, D.C., part of the Smithsonian Institution, is a museum depicting American history through the portraits of its protagonists.

 The museum, founded in 1962, is housed since 2006, together with the American Art Museum, in the former building of the U.S. Patent Office, dating to 1836, completely renovated and re-entitled Donald W. Reynolds Center for American Art and Portraiture.

 Among the architectural features of the museum, the iconic “Robert and Arlene Kogod” covered courtyard, designed by the British architects Foster + Partners, is worth a special mention.

-The collection of the National Portrait Gallery is composed by different forms of portraiture, paintings, graphic works, sculptures and new media, depicting U.S. Presidents, scientists, actors, activists, artists and criminals, heroes and villains, to present a comprehensive vision of American history.
+The collection of the National Portrait Gallery is composed of different forms of portraiture, paintings, graphic works, sculptures, and new media, depicting U.S. Presidents, scientists, actors, activists, artists and criminals, heroes and villains, to present a comprehensive vision of American history.

 The museum includes a shop and a restaurant-café, located in the previously mentioned Kogod Courtyard, and is fully accessible to people with disabilities.

 Photos: cover courtesy of Timothy Hursley and Smithsonian Institution;

 1 courtesy of Smithsonian; 2 by Tim Evanson; 3 by IntangibleArts